demichie/OpenPDAC-11/README.md

 with the gas-solid mixture).

 The module also implements an initialization of the hydrostatic pressure profile, which is needed for simulations on large domains.
-This allows you to use boundary conditions which are appropriate for inflow/outflow.
+This allows the user to use boundary conditions which are appropriate for inflow/outflow.

 Six test cases are provided: